code-and-effect/effective_obfuscation/README.md

 http://example.com/users/235-6513-904
 ```

-Any String.parameterize-able characters will work as long as there are exactly 10 # characters in the format string somewhere.
+Any String.parameterize-able characters will work as long as there are exactly 10 # (hash symbol) characters in the format string somewhere.

 ### ScatterSwap Spin